CrabMen/CMPageTitleView/README.md

 ```

-Then create CMPageTitleView and configure.
+Then create CMPageTitleView and use the CMPageTitleConfig class to configure .

 ```
  CMPageTitleView *pageView = [[CMPageTitleView alloc] initWithFrame:frame];